Juan Menéndez Granados

 He was awarded the "Premio Viaje del Año: Baikal, sólo en el hielo" (Journey of the Year Award: Baikal, solo on the ice) in 2011 by the Spanish Geographic Society.

 Juan completed a 46-day expedition reaching the South Pole using a fatbike and skis in January 2014.
 Juan pedaled about 775 miles (1,247 km) from Hercules Inlet to the South Pole.
-He became the world first to do it solo, unsupported and unassisted.
+He became the first to do it solo, unsupported and unassisted.
 He survived the last 4 days with no food, just drinking chocolate powder and sunflower oil.